MrHiTech123/OpenFrontHotkeys/README.md

-A pyautogui script that allows you to use keyboard shortcuts while playing [openfront.io](https://openfront.io) rather than clicking through context menus
+A pyautogui script that allows you to use keyboard shortcuts while playing [openfront.io](https://openfront.io) rather than clicking through context menus.

 The keybindings are as follows: